kheller18/data-structures-algorithms/questions/fullStack.md

      + The team develops better communication skills.

 4. What do you mean by CORS (Cross-Origin Resource Sharing)?
-   + `Cross-Origin Resource Sharing (CORS)`: It's a browser mechanism that allows web pages in one domain to have controlled access to resources in other domains (cross-domain requests).
+   + `Cross-Origin Resource Sharing (CORS)`: a browser mechanism that allows web pages in one domain to have controlled access to resources in other domains (cross-domain requests).
 This allows scripts that are run on a browser client to interact with and access resources from other origins.
 In doing so, it extends and provides greater flexibility to the SOP (Same-Origin Policy).
 Same-origin policies restrict the ability of a website to access resources outside of its source domain.
 For example, a JavaScript app that wants to make a call to an API (Application Programming Interface) that runs on another domain will be blocked due to the SOP.
 A CORS policy was implemented to circumvent restrictions caused by same-origin policies.
    ![cors](../images/full-stack/cors.png)

 5. What is Callback Hell?
-   + Callback Hell, or Pyramid of Doom, is a common anti-pattern seen in asynchronous programming code (multiple functions running at the same time).
+   + `Callback Hell`: or Pyramid of Doom, is a common anti-pattern seen in asynchronous programming code (multiple functions running at the same time).
 This slang term describes a large number of nested "if" statements or functions.
 In simple terms, Callback hell is a situation where you have multiple asynchronous functions.
 Those functions depend on one another, so it could get quite messy with so many callback functions nested in so many layers.
 The use of callback functions leaves you with code that is difficult to read and maintain, and looks like a pyramid as shown below:
    + This also makes it more difficult to identify the flow of the application, which is the main obstacle to debugging, which is the reason for the famous name of this problem: Callback Hell.

 6. Explain Long Polling.
-   + `Long polling`: is defined as a web application development technique used to push information/data from servers to clients as quickly as possible.
+   + `Long polling`: defined as a web application development technique used to push information/data from servers to clients as quickly as possible.
 When a request is made from the client to the server, long-polling maintains the connection between the two.
 This connection is maintained until the information is ready to be sent from the server to the client.
 Once a server receives a request from a client, the connection does not close immediately; the connection is only closed once the server has sent the data back to the client or when a timeout threshold has been reached (connection timeout).
    ![long polling](../images/full-stack/long_polling.png)

 7. Can you tell me what are the latest trends in Full Stack Development?
 Also, how do you keep yourself updated about the new trends in the industry?